 Screen Free Car Activities

-However, we have successfully made 2 family trips (6+ hours and 8+ hours roundtrip) with only 2 tiny meltdowns—I’d say that’s pretty good odds when traveling with a 5, 3, and 1 year old!
+We have successfully made 2 family trips (6+ hours and 8+ hours each way) with only 2 tiny meltdowns—I’d say that’s pretty good odds when traveling with a 5, 3, and 1 year old!

 Pack a water bottle or sippy cup for each person so they can stay hydrated.
 I made the mistake of filling water bottles with sugar-free Gatorade as a fun surprise for the kids one time and paid for it later!
 The water bottles were empty within the first 30 minutes of our trip and we had to make bathroom stops every 30 minutes for the next 2 hours of the trip.
 Whoops!